 Challenges remain in the political and social spheres

 Egypt saw unruly years with a changing presidency and parliament and the endorsement of a new constitution.
 Structural and political reforms towards more inclusive institutions and civil and political rights are lagging behind.
 While most indicators of human development have been improving slowly but steadily in recent years, adverse developments in the field of gender equality raise social and development concerns.
 Furthermore, the COVID-19 pandemic has aggravated the situation of the most vulnerable groups, including migrants.

 What are SECO’s objectives?

-- Basic infrastructure and urban development
+- Greener growth and sustainable urban development

-- Financial services and business environment
+- Vocational skills development and business friendly environment

 SECO provides technical assistance to vocational and skills training providers to enhance employability, labour market access and access to finance, especially for the youth, women and migrants.
 It further supports regulators, service providers and private sector participants through establishing simplified procedures, transparent processes, new financial products and improved entrepreneurship.